eligarlo/Shopping-Online/README.md

 The server will automatically reload if you change any file.

+## Testing the app

+Login as admin:

+- username: admin
+- password: 1234

+Login as user:

+- username: test
+- password: 1234

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).